OSSystems/meta-browser/meta-firefox/README.md

 This layer depends on oe-core, meta-oe and meta-clang (only pre-Whinlatter).
 This layer supports multiple Yocto releases, the branches should match each other.

+Each compatible Yocto versions are supported by the master branch of this layer.

 Starting version 144 Firefox requires at least Clang 17 to compile.
-(For Kirkstone current testing is performed using Clang 14 for the ESR version and Clang 18 for the latest version).

-Additionally, the Rust version shipped with Kirkstone and Scarthgap oe-core is out of date, which can be remediated by other third-party layers: for Kirkstone and Scarthgap version the corresponding branch of meta-lts-mixins is required for up to date Rust compiler.
-Additionally, for Kirkstone, meta-rust layer can be used also to get an up-to-date Rust compiler.
+Additionally, the Rust version shipped with Scarthgap oe-core is out of date, which can be remediated by other third-party layers: for Scarthgap version the corresponding branch of meta-lts-mixins is required for up to date Rust compiler.

 For the tested revision/release combinations, see meta-firefox-test repository, especially the kas folder - that contains all the branch/revision information used for testing.